mtamahori/djdb/README.md

 Here is a very general overview of the core functionality:

-Users can sign up for a basic profile that provides two additional options: a booker
+Users can sign up for a basic profile with a username/password combination, or by using Mixcloud credentials.

+Users can then create a booker profile and/or a deejay profile.

 Both bookers and deejays can view various lists of gigs on their profiles (invitations, applications, past, upcoming, open, etc).
 Both bookers and deejays can view gigs corresponding to the calendar UI.